Recipe Binder Kit FAQ Answered

 Getting your recipes off note paper, photocopies and torn magazine pages and organised into a folder, is a system many of us want to have.
 So you can find exactly the right recipe, when you want it.

-There are now 46 section pages included in the kit (the previous version had 37).
-There are too many to list on the shop page so here they all are for you to read through.
+[Update] There are now 80 section pages included in the kit (the previous version had 46).
+There are too many to list on the shop page so here is a selection for you to read through.

-If (once you have purchased this Recipe Binder Kit) there is a section that you wish was included, drop me an email and I'll create it for you complimentary.
+If (once you have purchased this Recipe Binder Kit) there is a section that you wish was included, send me an email and I'll create it for you complimentary.

 Why, yes there is!
 The page design for smaller recipes, includes 2 recipes on a page with just the basics for those quick and simple recipes we all have.

 The single recipe page designs all include a back page, with space to include extra directions for those longer recipes with lots of notes.